tinovyatkin/demo-container-logs/README.md

 Now, the step 3 is obviously the most complicated one, as it requires proper parsing of _any_ docker logs into CloudWatch structure, particularly things like handling timestamps and multi-line logs.

-This is not only boring solution, but also re-inventing the wheel.
-As we may remember, AWS already provides a way for Docker containters running on ECS to publish their logs into CloudWatch log group.
+This is not only naive solution, but also re-inventing the wheel.
+As we may remember, AWS already provides a way for Docker containters running on ECS to publish their logs into CloudWatch log group using the [awslogs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) log driver.

-So, the solution implemented here is demonstrating the use of AWS CDK (Python version) to create specified Fargate Task definition with container logs redirected to CloudWatch log group.
+Considering the above, the solution implemented here is demonstrating the use of AWS CDK (Python version) to create specified Fargate Task definition with container logs redirected to the given CloudWatch log group.

 ### Bootstrap